Which AOW pension rate applies in your situation?

 Example 3

 Nora and Mustapha both get an AOW pension.
 They agree that their marriage is over, but they don’t want an official divorce.
-They live in separate houses.
+They live at separate addresses.
 Mustapha cannot walk without help.
 Every day, Nora helps him to wash and get dressed because he can no longer do this by himself.
 Nora and Mustapha will each get an AOW pension at the rate for a person living alone.

 It is not always better to change your pension to the rate for a person living alone

-It may seem a good idea because you and your partner will receive more money.
+It may seem like a good idea because you and your partner will receive more money.
 However, in most cases there are financial disadvantages because you may be charged a much higher personal contribution under the Long-term Care Act (Wlz) or Social Support Act (Wmo).

 For more information, you can contact the CAK .